All of the Many, Many Lies George Santos Has Told

 Santos, who was born to Brazilian immigrant parents in Queens, has repeatedly said that while he is religiously Catholic he identifies as a non-observant Jew.

-In his campaign biography, Santos wrote that his maternal grandparents were Jews who fled persecution in Ukraine, settled in Belgium, fled once again during WWII, and finally settled in Brazil.
+In his campaign biography, Santos wrote that his maternal grandparents were Jews who fled persecution in Ukraine, settled in Belgium, fled once again during World War II, and finally settled in Brazil.
 He said the family changed their original name—which was Zabrovsky—in a February interview with Fox News.

 This story became an important part of his political sales package.
 He was elected in a district covering the North Shore of Long Island and parts of Queens which is 20 percent Jewish.